BEHAVIOR DRUGS & THE DICE MODEL:

-Doctors write millions of prescriptions a year for drugs to calm the behavior of people with Alzheimer’s.
-Learn how non-drug caregiving works better in dementia, while carrying far fewer risks.
+Doctors write millions of prescriptions each year to calm people with Alzheimer’s.
+Learn how non-drug dementia-caregiving works better, while carrying far fewer risks.

 ANN ARBOR, Mich. — Doctors write millions of prescriptions a year for drugs to calm the behavior of people with Alzheimer’s disease and other types of dementia.
-But non-drug approaches actually work better, and carry far fewer risks, experts conclude in a new report.
+But non-drug approaches actually work better, and carry far fewer risks, experts concluded.

 The best evidence among non-drug approaches is for those that focus on training caregivers — whether they are spouses, adult children or staff in nursing homes and assisted living facilities — to make behavioral and environmental interventions.